Georg Christian Lehms

 Georg Christian Lehms (/de/; 1684 – 15 May 1717) was a German poet and novelist who sometimes used the pen-name Pallidor.
 He published poetry, novels, libretti for operas, and the texts of cantatas.

 Life

-Born in Liegnitz (now in Poland) in 1684, Lehms attended the Gymnasium (high school) in Görlitz and later studied at the University of Leipzig.
+Born in Liegnitz (now in Poland) in 1684, Lehms attended the Gymnasium (secondary school) in Görlitz and later studied at the University of Leipzig.

 After spending some time at the court of Johann Georg, Duke of Saxe-Weissenfels, at the end of 1710 Lehms gained a position as court librarian and poet in Darmstadt, capital of the Landgraviate of Hesse-Darmstadt, where by 1713 he had been appointed to the Prince's council.

 Lehms died of tuberculosis on 15 May 1717, aged about thirty-three.